 MORAGA, Ca. -- One of the most-asked question types I get is in regards to these datelines.
 Where am I?
 Where have I been?
 How many games am I up to?
 I know it's all pleasant small-talk, and folks are just trying to make conversation, but I've been meaning to put together a one-webpage answer to answer all or most of these questions.
 Besides, I lose track sometimes myself.

 had a double-double with 15 and 12 on Saturday and was Drake's best player... might as well mention again that he's a former walk-on.
 It's all about as good of a story as there's been in college hoops at any level, and the rest of the country's starting to notice too.
+Other index darlings.

 And another thing, I'll believe in "parity" once New Jersey Tech beats Duke, and not a moment sooner.

 But the truth is, sometimes good teams just get beat.
 Like Niagara, who's been rated high in the State Of The Other 22 index but has taken two MAAC losses, most recently an eight-point drop to Canisius

 and its cool golden shoes (which may or may not be infused with unicorn magic).
 Nevada made Saturday's G!O!T!N! into the Game!
 Of!
 The!
 NOT! -- that's for all you folks stuck in the Nineties -- by falling apart in the second half against Boise State at home, 95-80

 .
 Then there's Sam Houston out of the Southland, which saw its road mojo disappear on Saturday in a 93-90

 loss at Lamar.